I engaged a number of readers in opposition to last week's column to reform California's initiative process.

 One reader bemoaned that unelected judges overruled the will of the people by nullifying his support for Proposition 8, which banned same-sex marriage.

 If democracy is simply majority rule, regardless of the margin, why have a Constitution?
+Is the initiative process beyond the parameters of checks and balances?

 But it is not the exception that readers cited that's the problem; it's the rule.